tiny-systems/module/internal/scheduler/README.md

 # Scheduler
-Scheduler rus, configures it and stops goroutines Should know nothing about K8s.
-It uses apis generates DTOs for the simplicity
+Scheduler rus, configures and stops goroutines
+Should know nothing about K8s.
+It uses protobuf generated objects only for the sake of simplicity